 Yes.
 As long as the company has clear policies prohibiting the sending and receiving of private messages and emails on company devices during and after business hours.
 In such a scenario, it is justified to monitor these on a company device.
 Again the Keyword here is well-defined policies.
 Monitoring without ensuring that the employee has been adequately notified may result in significant monetary damages being paid to the employee.

 9. Is it legal to monitor employees’ personal devices?

 Yes.
 It is important to note the employee must answer to the employer during working hours even if work is done on a personal device.
 Employers may regulate use this period if they so choose.
 That said, it is crucial to maintain transparency when this type of monitoring is implemented.
 All measures should be taken to guarantee that employee privacy is not violated.

 10. Is it legal to monitor employees’ personal computers?

 Yes, The answer is similar to the answer given above.
-If an employee works on a personal computer, their employers can monitor such devices to protect business information.
-However, the monitoring should not invade capture data on the employee’s private life.
+If employees work on a personal computer, their employers can monitor such devices to protect business information.
+However, the monitoring should not capture data on the employee’s private life.
 Adequate measures should be taken to distinguish between personal and business use of the device, and policies should be developed and communicated to employees.